OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/excel-blazor-add-in/README.md

 1. Use **JSModule.InvokeVoidAsync** to call JavaScript functions from your C# code.
 1. Call Office JS APIs to interact with the worksheet from JavaScript code.

+### Blazor interop with Add-in Commands
+This sample shows how to use Blazor with custom buttons on the ribbon.
+The buttons call the same functions that are defined on the task pane.
+This sample is configured to use the shared runtime which is required for this interop to work correctly.

 ## Debugging

 This sample is configured to support debugging both JavaScript and C# files.
 New Blazor projects need the following file updates to support C# debugging.